 Perfect Little Planet is a production of the Clark Planetarium.

 Life: A Cosmic Story begins in a redwood forest with the sounds of wind and life.
 One redwood looms large until we approach its branches and enter one of its leaves, adjusting our perspective to microscopic scales inside a cell.
 We see a pared-down version of its inner workings, learning about the process of photosynthesis and the role of DNA.
 We then leap backward billions of years to the origin of elements and the early universe.

 Wildest Weather in the Solar System

 Join National Geographic on a spectacular journey to witness the most beautiful, powerful and mysterious weather phenomena in the solar system.
-From a storm the size of a 100-megaton hydrogen bomb to a 400-year-old hurricane to a dust tempest that could engulf entire planets, you’ll be glad you live on Earth!
-Audiences will fly through the thick atmosphere of Venus, magnetic storms on the sun, liquid methane showers on Titan, and anticyclones whirling at hundreds of miles per hour on Jupiter.
+From a storm the size of a 100-megaton hydrogen bomb to a 400-year-old hurricane to a dust tempest that could engulf entire planets, you will be glad you live on Earth!
+Audiences will fly through the thick atmosphere of Venus, magnetic storms on the sun, liquid methane showers on Titan and anticyclones whirling at hundreds of miles per hour on Jupiter.

 Microcosm: The Adventure Within

 At the Center of Miniaturized Medicine in the year 2053, you will shrink down to the size of a microbe and get injected into a patient who is suffering an infection from a mysterious virus.
 This high-speed immersive adventure is not only exciting, but educational as well.
 Traveling from the base of the eye to the interior of the heart, you’ll explore exotic ports of call in CMM Probe Alpha with its robotic outboard scout vehicle.
 As you piece together the clues the virus has left behind, you will race against time to save the patient on your roller-coaster ride through the body.
 Laser battles, genetic weapons, and lots of surprises along the way make this a show audiences will want to experience again and again.